 Download what you need, when you need it.

-Use the generated file to complete your Income Tax Return or send it over to your accountant.
-Job done.
+Use the generated file to complete your Income Tax Return or send it over to your CA. Job done.

 The information on this website is for general information only.
 It should not be taken as constituting professional advice from Koinly.
 Koinly is not a financial adviser.
 You should consider seeking independent legal, financial, taxation or other advice to check how the website information relates to your unique circumstances.
 Koinly is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this website.